 The main costs of work accidents are covered by the Health Insurance Fund (for sickness benefit and medical expenses) and the Unemployment Insurance Fund (for workability allowances and work rehabilitation).

 In case of a work accident, the employee’s waiting period is one working day, and from the second day, the expenses are covered by the Health Insurance.
 For general accidents, the waiting period is three working days.
-The employer covers the next five days, and from the ninth-day expenses are covered by the Health Insurance.
+The employer covers the next five days, and from the ninth-day expenses are covered by Health Insurance.

 Unemployment insurance is compulsory when working in Estonia.
-It serves to ensure employees against unemployment, the collective termination of employment contracts, or employer insolvency.
+It serves to ensure employees are against unemployment, the collective termination of employment contracts, or employer insolvency.
 Benefits are funded from unemployment insurance contributions.

 The Estonian pension system is divided into three pillars: